Sahrul11/Sahrul11/README.md

 # 💫 About Me:
-🔭 I’m currently studying Master in AI <br>👯 I’m looking to collaborate on some AI Agent Base Projects<br>🌱 I’m currently learning AI Agents ,RAG and GenAI LLM<br>💬 Ask me about AI And Future<br>⚡ Fun fact I have a cute hamster.🐹
+🔭 I’m currently studying Master in AI <br>👯 I’m looking to collaborate on some AI Agent Base Projects<br>🌱 I’m currently learning AI Agents ,RAG and GenAI LLM<br>💬 Ask me about AI And Future<br>⚡ Fun fact I have a cute hamster🐹 .

 ## 🌐 Socials: